 A gadget that lets you use Bluetooth headphones in flight

-These days, the best noise-cancelling headphones—from this Bose over-ear model ($279) to these Sony earbuds ($298)—bring sound to your ears via Bluetooth technology rather than cords.
+These days, the best noise-cancelling headphones bring sound to your ears via Bluetooth technology rather than cords.
 The problem?
-Airline entertainment systems are years behind the curve and still require that you receive audio via a headphone jack.
-The solution is a little Bluetooth-enabled dongle (like this one, for $27) that transmits the plane entertainment system’s audio to your wireless headset.
+Most airline entertainment systems are years behind the curve and still require that you receive audio via a headphone jack.
+The solution is a little Bluetooth-enabled dongle (like this one, for $30) that transmits the plane entertainment system’s audio to your wireless headset.
 An added benefit?
 No cords to negotiate every time you or your seatmates go to the bathroom. —Brook

 Traveler’s modem

 Even while traveling, I need to stay connected.
-On cruises this year around Iceland and French Polynesia, I knew better than to rely on the ship’s Wi-Fi (both countries have the kind of craggy mountain ranges that block signals).
-I felt pretty clever when I discovered that you could rent portable modems from local airports (mine were Keflavik and Papeete, respectively, and small businesses offer these all over the world).
-Costing $7 – $10 per day, the devices were a lifesaver, totally worth the nearly $200 investment.
+On cruises to far-flung destinations like Iceland and French Polynesia, I know better than to rely on the ship’s Wi-Fi (both countries have the kind of craggy mountain ranges that block signals).
+I felt pretty clever when I discovered that you could rent portable modems from local airports.
+Costing $7–$10 per day, the devices were a lifesaver, totally worth the nearly $200 investment.
 I felt a little bit less like the cat-that-ate-the-canary when I realized you could actually buy a good portable modem for about $40.
 No more rental fees, though you do have to pay for your provider!
 I chose the TP-Link Nano.
-For $38, it works in hotel rooms, on cruise ships (in sight of land), and in your car, and it’s travel-sized, so is not bulky.
-I’m testing it on my next trip—to Lisbon. —Carolyn
+For $34, it works in hotel rooms, on cruise ships (in sight of land), and in your car, and it’s travel-sized, so is not bulky. —Carolyn

 Donatella rain coats